plcarmel/cryptic-sequences/README.md

 Now, how many passes should be done to have something that appears truly random ?
 It depends on the size of the table used to shuffle the digits.
-For small base systems, tables having additional dimensions are use, so that the table size is of at least 100 elements.
+For small base systems, tables having additional dimensions are used, so that the table size is of at least 100 elements.
 In practices, using hexadecimal digits, 10 passes is enough to pass all the *dieharder* randomness tests.